gestylinaga/Notes/docs/btbswp1.md

 ### Summarize Your Question in the Headline

+Avoid:
+* writing an unspecific headline/title like "I have a problem" or "Please help"

+Documenting your question, and the subsequent answer, for future programmers on the internet is part of the benefit of asking it online.
+Having a concise title/headline makes it easier for search engines to find.
+For emails, having a meaningful subject line lets whoever is helping see your question while scanning their inbox.

 ### Explain What You Want the Code to Do

+Avoid:
+* sating "my program doesn't work", but not explaining what you want it to do

+Your/your program's intentions are not always obvious.
+Even a simple question like "Why am I getting this error?" benefits from knowing the end-goal.
+In some cases, someone might point out a completely different approach, and you can abandon your problem altogether.

 ### Include the Full Error Message

+Avoid:
+* not including the **full** error message

+Make sure to copy/paste the **entire** error message, including the traceback.

+It's also helpful to describe how often you encounter the problem.
+If it only happens during certain circumstances, share those details too.

 ### Share Your Complete Code

+Avoid:
+* not sharing your code

+Along with the full error code (including full traceback), it's important to supply your program's entire source code.
+This lets whoever is helping you run your program on their machine, under a debugger, to see what's happening.

+If your program is just 1 file, it's easy to just send it over for examination

+But for bigger projects, it's important to produce a *minimum*, *comlete*, and *reproducible* (*MCR*) example that reliably reproduces your problem (name comes from StackOverflow):
+* 'Minimal' meaning the code example is as short as possible (while still being able to reproduce the problem)
+* 'Complete' meaning the code example contains everything it needs to reproduce the problem
+* 'Reproducible' meaning the code example **reliably** reproduces the problem

 > Stack Overflow and Building an Answer Archive
+>> The purpose of Stack Overflow is to exist as an *answer archive* on the internet, it's
+>> **not** a place for simple general questions.
+It's real purpose is **not** a place to answer
+>> questons really, but instead it's to build and archive of programming questions
+>> matched with their answers.
+>
+>> Meaning they're looking for specific, unique, and non-opinionated questions.
+The
+>> questions need to be detailed and well-stated so that search engines can find them.
+>
+>> see the XKCD comic: ["Wisdom of the Ancients"](https://xkcd.com/979/) to see what the internet was like
+>> before Stack Overflow
+>
+>> see Stack Overflow's guide ["How do I ask a good question?"](https://stackoverflow.com/help/how-to-ask/)
+>
+>> for a more casual forum to ask questions, see [r/learnpython](https://old.reddit.com/r/learnpython/)

 ### Make Your Code Readable with Proper Formatting

+Avoid:
+* sharing poorly formatted code

 ### Tell Your Helper what You've Already Tried

+Avoid:
+* not explaining what you've already tried

 ### Describe Your Setup

+Avoid:
+* not giving operation system or version information

 ## Examples of Asking a Question